John Maisano

-John Maisano (born 6 January 1979) is an Australian/Italian football manager and former player.
-He is currently the assistant coach of Sydney FC in the A-League Men.
-At club level, he played for Atalanta in Serie A, K.V.C.
-Westerlo in the Belgian Pro League, Helmond Sport in the Dutch Eerste Divisie, Marconi Stallions in the National Soccer League, Greenock Morton, Ayr United and Stranraer.
-Internationally, he represented Australia at the 1995 FIFA U-17 World Championship and 1999 FIFA World Youth Championship.
+John Maisano (born 6 January 1979) is an Australian soccer manager and former player who is assistant coach of La Liga club Real Sociedad.

+At club level, he played for Serie A side Atalanta, Westerlo in the Belgian Pro League, Helmond Sport in the Dutch Eerste Divisie, Marconi Stallions in the National Soccer League as well as Scottish clubs Greenock Morton, Ayr United and Stranraer.

+Internationally, Maisano represented Australia at the 1995 FIFA U-17 World Championship and 1999 FIFA World Youth Championship.

 Club career

 Maisano helped Greenock Morton win the 2002–03 Scottish Third Division title, after beating Peterhead on the final day of the season.
 After Morton he had brief spells at Ayr United and Stranraer.

-Maisano retired from playing professionally in 2006, aged only 27, after suffering health issues.
+Maisano retired from playing professionally in 2006, aged only 27. after suffering health issues.

 Managerial career

-In 2016, Maisano became a coach for the Bulleen Lions under-20 side in the Victoria Premier League.
-He then took over as senior men head coach in 2018 where he took the club to the Round of 16 and live stages of the Australia Cup for the first time in the clubs history.
-He also took the club to the semi finals of the Dockerty Cup, an annual association football knock-out competition, for the first time in the clubs history.
-In the same year, he took the club to the Grand Final playoff at AAMI Park, missing out on promotion with a 1-0 loss.
+In 2016, Maisano became a coach for the Bulleen Lions under-20 side in the Victoria Premier League 1.
+He then took over as senior men's head coach in 2018 where he took the club to the Round of 16 and live stages of the Australia Cup and the semi finals of the Dockerty Cup for the first time in the clubs history.
+In the same year, he took the club to the Grand Final playoff at AAMI Park, missing out on promotion with a 1–0 loss.

 In 2021 Maisano was employed by the City Football Group to be Melbourne City NPL head coach.
-He won automatic promotion to the NPLM2 in 2022, for the first time in the club's history.
-In 2022 Maisano was appointed Melbourne City FC assistant coach where he helped lead the club to become A-League Men champions.
-In 2023 he was appointed ES Troyes AC assistant coach in Ligue 2.
+He won automatic promotion to the NPL Victoria 2 in 2022, for the first time in the club's history.
+In 2022 Maisano was appointed Melbourne City assistant coach where he helped lead the club to become A-League Men champions.
+In 2023 he was appointed Troyes assistant coach in Ligue 2.

 On 1 July 2024, Masiano was appointed as an assistant coach at Sydney FC.
+Masiano departed Sydney on 24 December 2025, after being offered a role with Spanish side Real Sociedad, becoming the first Australian to coach in La Liga.

 Personal life

+Maisano was born in Melbourne to Argentine parents and has Italian citizenship.

 In 2011, Maisano and his wife decided to return to Australia settling in Mornington Peninsula and launching their business venture Alien Fitness.
 He is the brother of Marco Maisano.